 The next challenge in Kovalainen’s career was World Series by Nissan.
 In his first season, he finished as a runner-up after he has won one race comparing to nine scored by his teammate Franck Montagny who won the title.

 In 2004, Heikki was crowned as a champion.
 Driving for Pons Racing, he won 6 out of 18 races, finished 2nd in four races and once was 3rd.
 The Finn won the title with a margin of 32 points to the runner-up Tiago Monteiro and also beat some other well-known names like Enrique Bernoldi, Narain Karthikeyan, and Olivier Pla.

-Race of Champions winner
+Race of Champions winner in 2004